nateraluis/cv/index.md

 </div>

-Passionate and interdisciplinary Software Developer with a Ph.D. in Network Science from Central European University, specializing in geospatial data analysis and complex network systems.
-With extensive experience across academic, industry, and governmental sectors, I have developed innovative software solutions and digital platforms to address global challenges in sustainability, urban planning, and environmental monitoring.
-My expertise spans the development of Python-based algorithms for geospatial analysis, air pollutant monitoring, and accessibility evaluation.
-I am driven by the potential of technology to create impactful solutions for both businesses and society.
+Passionate and interdisciplinary Software Developer with a Ph.D. in Network Science from Central European University.
+I have developed innovative software solutions and digital platforms to address global challenges in sustainability, urban planning, and environmental monitoring.
+My expertise ranges from the development of Python-based algorithms for geospatial analysis, air pollutant monitoring, and accessibility evaluation to web applications for airport sustainability management and plastic packaging.
+I am driven by the potential of technology to create impactful solutions for both society and businesses.

 ## Technical skills